research-ag/hpl/README.md

 The ledger is a multi-token ledger.
 This means that multiple tokens, differentiated from each other by a token id, can be hosted on the same ledger canister.

-All transactions need to be explicitly approved by all parties involved, even the receiver.
-There are no deposits into arbitrary accounts without approval of the receiver.

 Multiple token flows can happen atomically in a single transaction.

-More than two parties can be part of a single transaction and all have to approve.
+More than two parties can be part of a single transaction.

 Any party can initiate the transaction: the sender, the receiver or even a third-party.
 The initiator is paying the fee.